FelixDubois/tval/README.md

 ## Todos
 ### Bugs
 - Expression like `tan(pi/2)` should return `inf` and not the maximum value for a `long double`.
-- There is an error when evaluating `-5` due to the way I handle operators

-### What I want to work on ?
-- Include more functions and constants.
-- Add complex numbers

 ## Foot note
 I love working on this project.
 If you have any suggestion about new fonctionnalities dont hesitate !